BenPope95/scaffold-eth-substreams-challenge/README.md

 ## 🥅 Goal of the module

-The module should search the block for all ERC721 transfer events, populate the `Transfer` protobuf with the event address, and populate 👫 the `Transfers` protobuf with a vector of `Transfer` protobufs.
+The module should search the block for all ERC721 transfer events, filter by name, populate the `Transfer` protobuf with the event address, and populate 👫 the `Transfers` protobuf with a vector of `Transfer` protobufs.

 ## 🎖️ Your Goals